- In the News

 Fish Talk in the News – Friday, December 6

-Northern shrimp is historically a favorite winter seafood choice in New England.
+Northern shrimp is historically a favorite winter seafood choice in New England, but the fishery has been closed since 2013.
 Image via NEFSC/NOAA.

 - The 2014 Gulf of Maine shrimp season has been cancelled.
 On Tuesday, the Atlantic States Marine Fisheries Commission voted unanimously to implement a moratorium on fishing for Northern shrimp next season in response to a population collapse.
 The 2012 shrimp survey showed startlingly low numbers of adult shrimp, and this summer’s survey found just 20 percent of the previous year’s numbers; recruitment has also been extremely poor since at least 2010.
 Some scientists think the decline in shrimp populations may be related to rising sea temperatures in the Gulf of Maine.
 Last year’s catch was the smallest since the fishery was closed in 1978, and brought in $5.1 million.
 Despite the small size of the fishery, many fishermen depend heavily on shrimping.
 Although most stakeholders seem to agree the fishery should be given time to recover, fishermen, distributors, and restaurant owners say the closure will be financially damaging.